 The Sarnia District Masonic Library is located in the Sarnia Masonic Hall.
 The address is 245 Essex St. Sarnia.
 A map of all Sarnia District Lodges and Halls, including the Sarnia Masonic Hall, is posted elsewhere on this website.
 The Sarnia District Masonic Library is open anytime the Hall is open.
 There are over 300 different books in the Library.
 Some of the books are source materials to find answers to the questions in the courses of The College of Freemasonry.
 You may borrow something from the Sarnia District Library on the honour system.
 Please record your name, contact information, and the date, on one of the book cards.
 Then leave the card on the desk.
 Return the item when you’ve read it so others can make a daily advancement in Masonic knowledge.
 An inventory of the Library will be conducted each summer.
-The Sarnia District Librarian and Historian is Worshipful Brother Marshall Kern, Fellow of the College of Freemasonry.
-He can be reached at (519) 332-1255 or email@example.com.
+The Sarnia District Librarian and Historian is Very Worshipful Brother Marshall Kern, Fellow of the College of Freemasonry.
+He can be reached at (519) 332-1255 or firstname.lastname@example.org.

 Selected Titles in the Sarnia District Masonic Library:

 History of the Grand Lodge of Canada, 1855 – 1955

 Masonic Musical Ritual

 Freemasons for Dummies

 A special collection of works by noted Masonic authority -- Joseph Fort Newton:

 This annual lecture series is named in honour of R.W.
 Bro.
 Charles A. Sankey (1905-2009) and is part of the partnership between the Grand Lodge of Canada in the Province of Ontario and Brock University.